mtdickey/StreakForTheCash/README.md

 - - - -
 __Objectives of the project:__

-1. __Identify a winning strategy:__ Develop two programs with objectives matching the two ways to way, listed above
+1. __Identify a winning strategy:__ Develop two programs with objectives matching the two ways to win, listed above
 2. __Utilize the best information available__, including:
   1. Other SFTC analytics sites (Ex.
 [Streak Edge](https://www.streakege.com))
   2. Live monitoring of ongoing picks